-3-Year Standard Deviation: The 3-year annualized standard deviation measures the variability of the composite and the benchmark returns over the preceding 36-month period.
+3-Year Standard Deviation: The 3-year annualized standard deviation measures the variability of the composite and the benchmark returns over the preceding 36month period.

 Beta: A measure of systematic risk with respect to a benchmark.
 Systematic risk is the tendency of the value of the composite and the value of the benchmark to move together.
 Beta measures the sensitivity of the composite's excess return (total return minus the risk-free return) with respect to the benchmark's excess return that results from their systematic co-movement.
 It is the ratio of what the excess return of the composite would be to the excess return of the benchmark if there were no composite-specific sources of return.
 If beta is greater than one, movements in value of the composite that are associated with movements in the value of the benchmark tend to be amplified.
-If beta is one, they tend to be dampened.
+If beta is one, they tend to be the same, and if beta is less than one, they tend to be dampened.
 If such movements tend to be in opposite directions, beta is negative.
-Beta is measured as the slope of the regression of the excess return on the composite as the dependent variable and the excess return on the benchmark as the independent variable.
+Beta is measured as the slope of the regression of the excess return on the composite as the dependent variable and the excess